News Banner Background

 • Integrated platforms: Systems like Tabs connect contract terms to both invoicing and recognition in a single workflow

 The distinction matters because generating invoices doesn't mean you've recognized revenue correctly.
-Modern revenue automation platforms don't just show when invoices are due—they determine when revenue actually hits your books based on contract terms and delivery milestones.
+Modern Revenue Automation platforms don't just show when invoices are due—they determine when revenue actually hits your books based on contract terms and delivery milestones.

 Implementation timeline and rollout steps